aplteam/SMTP/README.md

 # SMTP

-`SMTP` is a Tatin package (See https://tatin.dev ) that allows you to send emails from within Dyalog APL.
+`SMTP` allows you to send emails from within Dyalog APL.
+It comes with a ready-to-go example that works out of the box.

-The package comes with a ready-to-go example that works out of the box.
+**Note:** `SMTP` releases are published as [Tatin](https://tatin.dev "Link to the principal Tatin Registry") packages, see there.

 1. Install the package with